Best Flux Core Wire Types for Auto Body Work

 - Return unused spools to plastic bags.

-This practical storage discipline protects the wire, maintains weld quality, and keeps your equipment free from corrosion.
-When you control moisture, you control results.
+This simple storage routine protects the wire, maintains weld quality, and keeps your equipment cleaner.
+When you control moisture, you control more of the final result.

 Safe Wire Handling